 Earthship Construction: Sustainable Homes Built with Recycled Materials.

-The homes are most commonly built with earth-rammed tires, but any dense material that can store heat will work.
-The walls are built up to form the shape of the home, and then strengthened with concrete.
+The most important concept in the building process, is using materials that heat and cool the home without electricity, fossil fuels, or wood.
+The structural walls of the building are most commonly built with earth-rammed tires, but any dense material that can store heat will work.
+The walls are then strengthened with concrete.

 Because the earth can be shaped into any form you like, the homes often have a unique look that further separates them from traditional homes.